Toloka/docs/en/template-builder/templates/video-moderation.md

 - [view.video](../reference/view.video.md): Adds a video player.

-  Use the [condition.played](../reference/condition.played.md) component inside the `validation` property to check that a Toloker started watching the video.
+  The [condition.played](../reference/condition.played.md) inside the component inside the `validation` property checks that a Toloker started watching the video.

   {% cut "Show code" %}